tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 T>
 T> You *can* create static methods in Python classes, meaning that the `self` parameter need not be passed -- but you should use the `staticmethod` decorator.
 This is more advanced, and we don't make use of static methods here.
 However, you can [read more about this online](https://docs.python.org/3/library/functions.html#staticmethod).

 Next, you need to update Rango's `urls.py` module.
-Update the entry in the `urlpatterns` list that deals with the `about` mapping to make use of the new `AboutView`.
+Find and update the entry in the `urlpatterns` list that deals with the `about` mapping to make use of the new `AboutView`.

 {lang="python",linenos=off}
 	urlpatterns = [